 You can find a full list of the latest Dharma ransomware versions in the list below on this page.

-The Mtx virus falls within the Dharma ransomware family.
-Malware of such sort encrypts all user’s data on the computer (photos, documents, excel sheets, audio files, videos, etc) and appends its specific extension to every file, leaving the info.txt text files in each folder with the encrypted files.
-What is Mtx?How did my computer get infected with Mtx ransomware?How do I get rid of the Mtx virus?How do I avert ransomware attack?Download Removal Tool.Run the setup file.Press “Install” button.Once installed, Anti-Malware will automatically run.Wait for the Anti-Malware scan...
+The Edw virus falls within the Dharma ransomware family.
+Harmful software of this type encrypts all the data on your computer (images, text files, excel tables, audio files, videos, etc) and appends its extra extension to every file, creating the FILES ENCRYPTED.txt files in each folder containing encrypted files.
+What is Edw virus?How did my computer get infected with Edw ransomware?How to remove the Edw virus?How do I avoid ransomware infection?Download Removal Tool.Run the setup file.Press “Install” button.Once installed, Anti-Malware will automatically run.Wait for the Anti...

-The Cip virus falls under the Dharma ransomware family.
-A harmful program of such sort encrypts all user’s data on the PC (photos, documents, excel sheets, audio files, videos, etc) and appends its extra extension to every file, leaving the info.txt files in each folder with the encrypted files.
-What is Cip?How did my machine catch Cip ransomware?How to remove the Cip virus?How to avoid ransomware infection?Download Removal Tool.Run the setup file.Press “Install” button.Once installed, Anti-Malware will automatically run.Wait for the Anti-Malware scan to complete.FAQ What is...
+The Info virus belongs under the Dharma ransomware family.
+Harmful software of such sort encrypts all user’s data on the PC (images, text files, excel tables, music, videos, etc) and appends its specific extension to every file, leaving the FILES ENCRYPTED.txt files in every folder which contains the encrypted files.
+What is known about the Infovirus?How did my machine catch Info ransomware?How to remove the Info virus?How to avoid ransomware injection?Download Removal Tool.Run the setup file.Press “Install” button.Once installed, Anti-Malware will automatically run.Wait for...